 University of Virginia Medical College

-At the time of the peer review, RS declares that he has no competing interests.
-We have been informated that Dr Schwartz is now deceased.
+At the time of the peer review, RS declared no competing interests.
+We have been informed that Dr Schwartz is now deceased.

 Use of this content is subject to our disclaimer